 Conscientiously Manage Your Career Database

-This career database I'm talking about isn't a static thing that never changes or evolves; your career database is an organic, growing entity that will morph and stretch along with you.
+This career database I'm talking about isn't a static thing that never changes or evolves.
+Your career database is an organic, growing entity that will morph and stretch along with you.
 When you move from bedside nursing to research or management, your database comes along for the ride and its nature will be changed by your new experiences.
-If you become a nurse entrepreneur, your career will shift, and your paper/virtual trail will be populated with new data, taking on an identity that's aligned with who you are now in the context of the overall trajectory of your career.
+If you become a nurse entrepreneur, your career will shift, and your paper/virtual trail will be populated with new data, taking on an identity that's aligned with who you are now in the context of the overall trajectory of your nursing career.

 You bear the responsibility for conscientiously managing your career database, and it can be an empowered and joyful process.
 With every certification earned, your skills and knowledge deepen, and your credibility broadens.
 With each blog post, resume update, interview, or YouTube video, your nursing identity is solidified and your database strengthened.
 It's an ongoing process.

 Build your career database proactively, with an eye towards the future of your nursing career, and make decisions based on your short-term, mid-term, and long-term career goals.